 The board members govern the activities of the SWCD as set forth in Chapter 262 of the Kentucky Revised Statutes.

 Our mission is to conserve and assist in the development of all renewable natural resources within the district.
-In so doing, the district is authorized to undertake, sponsor, or participate in projects and activities which promote the conservation, development, maintenance and use of the land, water, trees and other renewable natural resources of the district.
+In so doing, the district is authorized to undertake, sponsor, or participate in projects and activities which promote the conservation, development, maintenance and use of the land, water, trees and other natural resources of the district.

 We work towards this mission through the following objectives: